larryaasen/dive/README.md

 ## DiveCore

-The DiveCore package is a Flutter plugin that provides basic services for video playback, camera devices, live streaming, and audio.
+The DiveCore package is a Flutter package that provides basic services for video playback, camera devices, audio, and streaming.

 ## DiveUI